FreeMasen/wasm_tutorial/docs/steps/03-hello-world.md

 ---
 ## Our first rust program
 <div class="explain">
 To get started we are going to use the <code>cargo new</code> command.
-This will generate all of your required project file and put them in the right place.
+This will generate all of the required project files and put them in the right place.
 </div>

 ```bash